minio/docs/source/operations/install-deploy-manage/migrate-fs-gateway.rst

    A new folder on the same drive can work for the new deployment as long as the existing deployment is not on the root of a drive.
    If the existing standalone system points to the root of the drive, you must use a separate drive for the new deployment.

+   If both old and new deployments are on the same host:

+   - Install the new deployment to a different path from the existing deployment.
-   Set the port to a custom point different than the existing standalone deployment.
+   - Set the new deployment's Console and API ports to different ports than the existing deployment.

+     The following commandline options set the ports at startup:

+     - :mc-cmd:`~minio server --address` to set the API port.
+     - :mc-cmd:`~minio server --console-address` to set the Console port.

+   - For deployments managed by ``systemd``:

+     - Duplicate the existing ``/etc/default/minio`` environment file with a unique name.
+     - In the new deployment's service file, update ``EnvironmentFile`` to reference the new environment file.

+   The steps below use the :mc-cmd:`mc` command line tool from both deployments.
+   *Existing MinIO Client* is :mc-cmd:`mc` from the old deployment.
+   *New MinIO Client* is :mc-cmd:`mc` from the new deployment.

 #.
-Add an alias for the new deployment with :mc:`mc alias set` with the new MinIO Client from the previous step
+Add an alias for the deployment created in the previous step using :mc:`mc alias set` and the new MinIO Client.

    .. code-block:: shell
       :class: copyable